abdo754/AbdulBookStore-1-/README.txt

-edit the layout folder(by remvoing the DARK -text) add  text-white-50 bg-primary removed the dark-text in _loginPartial adding the links that you have proived use with
+edit the layout folder(by remvoing the DARK -text) add  text-white-50 bg-primary removed the dark-text in _loginPartial adding the links that you have proived use with add a  new list in the project